Aix-en-Provence Argonautes

 The Aix-en-Provence Argonautes are a French American football team based in Aix-en-Provence established in 1986.
 The team plays in top level Ligue Élite de Football Américain.

 History

 The team was established in 1986.
 In their second year, the Argonautes won the title in the second division in France.
 In 1989 they had their first appearance in the French final which they lost to Paris Castors.
 The following three years the Argonautes won their first three national championships.
-From 1989 to 2004 they made it always to the final, in this 16 consecutive the became 8 times French Champions.
+From 1989 to 2004 they made it to the final each year, becoming French Champions eight times.
 Their last appearance in the final was in 2006.
 Six years later the Argonautes have been relegated to the second division.

 In 2014 Aix won again the second division title and was promoted to the top first division.